aragonzkresearch/blog/README.md

-# researchblog
+# blog
-Aragon Research blog.
+Groupoid Labs blog.

 ## Usage
 - Do not commit to `main` branch, always use a branch and do a PR to `main` later on.